ezeoleaf/awesome-golang-repositories/README.md

 [kismatic](https://github.com/apprenda/kismatic): Kismatic Enterprise Toolkit: Fully-Automated, Production-Grade Kubernetes Operations
 [cobra](https://github.com/spf13/cobra): A Commander for modern Go CLI interactions
 [clipboard](https://github.com/atotto/clipboard): clipboard for golang
 [brew-on-tap](https://github.com/gringolito/brew-on-tap): Brew On Tap is a Kegerator controller project using Go and a C.H.I.P. board
+[inframap](https://github.com/cycloidio/inframap): Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.